 A sort of disengagement from the story occurred.
 That’s not nice.
 I want to be swept off my feet and go where the protagonists go.
 I want to come out of the theatre in awe and be made speechless.

-It didn’t happened and that’s why I was dissatisfied.
+It didn’t happen and that’s why I was dissatisfied.

 But I’m glad to know that many people didn’t have my problem and enjoyed the production tremendously.